Contract HTTP

 Schema validation

-Use expect.schema with a Zod schema to validate response shape:
+Use expect.schema with a Zod schema to validate response body shape:

 const UserSchema = z.object({